 20-21 Stable Street, King’s Cross, N1C 4DR

 Gunpowder, London Bridge

-Gunpowder has reopened with an extended summer terrace overlooking Tower Bridge.
-Booking lines are now open for reservations for lunch and dinner, with a number of tables also available for walk-ins.
-Guests can expect to order the likes of Nagaland House crispy pork ribs topped with spicy tamarind sauce, Karawari soft-shell crab and organic baby tandoori chicken in butter masala sauce, alongside refreshing Bow Barracks gimlets and Pani Puri margaritas.
+Gunpowder has its own terrace, which overlooks Tower Bridge.
+At this Indian spot, guests can expect to order the likes of Nagaland House crispy pork ribs topped with spicy tamarind sauce, Karawari soft-shell crab and organic baby tandoori chicken in butter masala sauce, alongside refreshing Bow Barracks gimlets and Pani Puri margaritas.

 4 Duchess Walk, London Bridge, SE1 2SD